sdsc-hpc-training-org/Expanse-Notebooks/NumPy_Intro/README.md

 ## Install Modules
 - Watermark

-I lanuced Juyper Notebook with Anaconda 2021.05 so I needed to installed Watermark, but it might be differ by the Jupyper Noteobook Enviornment.
+I lanuced Juyper Notebook with Anaconda 2021.05 so I installed Watermark package, but it might be differ by the Jupyper Noteobook Enviornment.
 Make sure to check the Version of the Python and the System before run the notebook.

 ## Import Module:
 These are the modules that needed to run the following noteobok.
 Make sure to check the Version of the Python and the System before run the notebook.
 If one of the following packaged are not installed make sure to insalled it or create a Conda Environemt or Singulariy Container.